| 1.4 Carbohydrates |

 Summary

-Carbohydrates are built from monosaccharide monomers joined by covalent bonds through dehydration synthesis.
+Carbohydrates are built from monosaccharide monomers joined by covalent bonds (glycosidic linkages) through dehydration synthesis.
 The resulting polysaccharides can be linear or branched, and this structural difference is what determines biological function.

 These same principles of monomer assembly and disassembly apply to every class of biological macromolecule.